 Once FWS is awarded, you can check your myUCF account to see the amount of your FWS award.
 You must either accept or decline the award in your myUCF account.

-Apply for the positions you find directly on JobX.
+Apply for the positions you find directly on Workday.
 Be sure to apply for FWS positions.
 You can find FWS jobs by searching “work study” in the filters in the left-hand section of the “Jobs” page.
+If you are interested in working at a community service site off-campus, please contact the FWS Coordinator at email@example.com.

 The department will review applications and might contact you for an interview.
 When attending interviews, bring these documents: